seek-oss/skuba/docs/deep-dives/pnpm.md

 Committing pnpm configuration in `.npmrc` can conflict with build pipelines that synthesise an ephemeral `.npmrc` to access private SEEK packages on the npm registry.
 A solution to this problem is detailed in the migration guide below.

+---

-## Migrating to pnpm from Yarn or npm
+## Migrating from Yarn 1.x to pnpm

 This migration guide assumes that your project was scaffolded with a **skuba** template.